Here’s my guide to preparation and training for your first-ever marathon – including marathon training plans, pace advice and gear info . . .

 In this post I’ve compiled what I consider to be the most important aspects of marathon preparation.
 By having the correct marathon preparation strategy, you can make the most effective use of your training time, minimise the pain and discomfort you might suffer during your event, and maximise your chances of successfully cross the finish line – preferably with a smile on your face!

-Here’s my tips for marathon success:
+Here are my tips for marathon success:

 Design a realistic marathon training plan (and stick to it)